 4. Preserves Muscle

-Muscle deterioration is associated with long sessions of steady-state cardio, while Tabata has been shown to increase levels of testosterone, which can actually help preserve muscle.
-(4) When you are trying to drop a few pounds, it’s the fat you want to lose, not the muscle.
+Muscle deterioration is associated with long sessions of steady-state cardio, while Tabata has been shown to increase levels of testosterone, which can actually help preserve or even build muscle.
+When you are trying to drop a few pounds, it’s the fat you want to lose, not the muscle.

 5. Fountain of Youth

-Before you get out your Tabata timer, let’s talk for a second about the best way to structure a Tabata workout for the hardest 4 minutes you’ve ever experienced.
-Keep in mind that the original research was done on a cycling ergometer, you may or may not have access to one of those.
+Before you get out your Tabata timer, let’s discuss the best way to structure a Tabata workout for the hardest four minutes you’ve ever experienced.
+Keep in mind that the original research was done on a cycling ergometer, and you may or may not have access to one of those.

-I would also like to add just one more time that the 20 second work intervals were done at 170 percent of max effort.
-Again, you are more than likely not going to be doing anything close to that amount of work, nor would I recommend it.
+Also, remember that the 20-second work intervals were done at 170 percent of max effort.
+Again, you are more than likely not going to be doing anything close to that amount of work, nor is it recommended.

-Most likely, you will want to choose a multi-joint, or compound, movement that gets your whole body moving and quickly increases your heart rate.
-Rowing on a Concept 2 ergometer or doing squats with a weighted overhead press would be a couple of good options.
+Most likely, you will want to choose a full-body movement that gets your whole body moving and quickly increases your heart rate.
+Rowing on a Concept 2 ergometer or sprinting on a grass field are a couple of good options.
 You can do burst training on a treadmill, too, but only if you feel comfortable hopping on and off.
 Sprinting on a treadmill can be a little tricky, so just be extra careful!

 Squat down by bending hips back and allowing knees to bend forward, keep your back straight and knees pointed same direction as feet.
 Go down until your thighs are just past parallel to floor, stand back up and do it again.